brianguenter/Julia-Programming-Workflow/Workflow.md

 These sorts of errors are usually caught by a test suite as part of a continuous integeration methodology.
 But when you are just starting Julia you probably don't have this machinery set up.
 Until you do put export statements immediately after definitions.
 ## Tips and tricks
-This last section is a grab bag of functions, modes, and user settings that you may find useful.
+This last section is a grab bag of commands that you may find useful.
 ### For the REPL
 Starting from the `julia` prompt you can enter the different REPL modes by typing:
 * `?` help mode: get documentation on functions.